The Challenges of API Scalability

 Solution:

-- Use rate limiting to prevent abuse and mitigate DDoS attacks.
+- Implement rate limiting and throttling to prevent abuse.

 - Regularly audit and update security measures to address emerging threats.